-Goal of the Student of Concern Program
+Student of Concern Committee

 The goal of the Student of Concern Program is to identify students in our community who appear to be troubled or troubling and intervene before the student reaches a crisis level.

 How the Student of Concern Program Operates

 An initial report comes to a staff member in Operations and Planning, Dean of Students, Campus Safety, Health and Wellness Center or Residence Life.
 A specific Student of Concern report is available on this webpage as well as the Dean of Students, Office of Student Conduct, and Health and Wellness Center webpages.
 This report is then forwarded to the committee for evaluation.

 The Students of Concern committee is made up of the following members: